Darkelf2024/Darkelf-Browser/Tor Installation Guide.md

 If you encounter any issues, refer to the [Homebrew documentation](https://docs.brew.sh/Homebrew-on-Linux) or the [Scoop documentation](https://scoop.sh/).

-### Step 2: Adding Homebrew to Your PATH on macOS, Linux
+## Step 2: Adding Homebrew to Your PATH on macOS, Linux

-This guide will help you add Homebrew to your PATH on macOS, Linux
+This guide will help you add Homebrew to your PATH on macOS, Linux, and Windows

 ## macOS